trade-and-democracy/home/_pages/publications.md

 Published articles
 ======

 Manfred Elsig, Kirthana Ganeson, Andrew Lugg and Marine Roux.
-Trade agreements and the design of democracy-related provisions (TRADEM): The creation of a new data set. _The Review of International Organizations_ (Accepted)
+2026.
+Trade agreements and the design of democracy-related provisions (TRADEM): The creation of a new data set. _The Review of International Organizations_ https://doi.org/10.1007/s11558-026-09626-6.

 <a href="../files/TRADEM_On-line_Appendix.pdf" target="_blank" rel="noopener noreferrer"><strong>Online Appendix</strong></a>